 Eye cream - And last but not least, an eye balm made with basically edible ingredients.
 I use this only before bed as it is rich.

-If you invest time in eating the right foods and treating your skin with the care and respect it deserves, you will reap the benefits.
+If you invest time in eating the right foods and treating your skin with the care and respect it deserves, you will reap the benefits and have healthy, glowing skin.